naman22a/graphing-calculator/README.md

 > Graphing and Analysis Tool for Complex Functions using ↗️ Vector Fields

+Graphing Calculator for Complex Functions visualizes complex functions using vector fields with equal-length arrows and domain coloring for magnitude.
+It includes the Polya vector field, showing the conjugate to represent ideal fluid flow.

+## 🌐 Live Demo

 The website is live at [https://vector-fields.namanarora.xyz](https://vector-fields.namanarora.xyz)

 ![Vector Fields](./assets/flow-field.png)